reyronald/blogging/2025.02.23 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 ## What about Drizzle?

-Drizzle is a competing option to Prisma in the ORM space for Node.js.
+Drizzle is a competing option to Prisma in the ORM space for JS and TS runtimes.
 It’s a bit younger but preferred by many not only because of the similarity of its API to raw SQL, but also because it is said to be more performant and provides a few features that Prisma doesn’t have.
 For example, it supports transaction save points, which are not available at the time of this writing in Prisma v6.

 I wanted to see how Drizzle would handle this same scenario.
 Turns out that it behaves almost the same, and you do get a similar runtime error thrown.
 See below.